 MCF has always been funded through a combination of direct donations and community fundraisers.
 We are fortunate to maintain a network of generous supporters who donate through our Annual Fund, our Major Gifts program, and a variety of Planned Giving structures and Bequests.

-In addition, we host the largest single-day fundraiser in Maine, the Tri for a Cure, which has generated more than $12 million to fight cancer in Maine.
+In addition, we host the largest single-day fundraiser in Maine, the Tri for a Cure, which has generated more than $17 million to fight cancer in Maine.
 We also count on our Twilight 5K Walk and Run, Mary's Walk in Saco, and a variety of other community fundraisers to round out our programming budget.
-As it was in 1976, every dollar we raise is invested back into Maine communities from Cumberland to Calais, from Farmington to Fort Kent.
-Thank you for all of your support through our first 40 years - Learn more about how you can support our work to ensure a cancer-free future.
+As it was in 1976, every dollar we raise is invested back into Maine communities in all 16 counties.
+Thank you for all of your support, join us and learn more about how you can support our work to ensure a cancer-free future for Maine.